saxenalab-neuro/SRNN/README.md

 # Switching Recurrent Neural Networks

 This repo is about the work of Switching Recurrent Neural Networks (SRNNs).
-Publication available at:
+Publication available at: [Inference of neural dynamics using switching recurrent neural networks](https://openreview.net/pdf/a72b19b658dbec5e7192f749e9871e5279caf5ab.pdf)

 # Installation for Development